MarketingFebruary 23, 2026

 Source: CrazyEgg

-• Nail your audience's pain points.
-This should have come out of your avatar if you've done that, but really understanding your audience's pain points will give you the focus needed to hit them with the right messaging, in the right place.
-Don't just focus on the pain point you're trying to solve, think about the other related pain points too.
+• Nail your audience’s pain points.
+This should have come out of your avatar if you’ve done that, but really understanding your audience’s pain points will give you the focus needed to hit them with the right messaging, in the right place.
+Don’t just focus on the pain point you’re trying to solve, think about the other related pain points too.
 This will help you with content marketing (see section 5) as well as engineering-as-marketing (section 6).
+Again, use a tool like Gemini or NotebookLM to do your research here.
+A particularly useful technique is to ask the LLM to put itself in the shoes of your target audience and challenge your pitch.
+They’re pretty good at that, and if you want real brutal honesty then give Grok a try (only if you have a thick skin!).

-This may all sound very obvious, but I can't stress enough how important it is to actually go through the process of understanding your playing field, as very often our own bias obscures insights that we would miss without going through the thought process in a systematic way.
+Now this may all sound very obvious, but I can’t stress enough how important it is to actually go through the process of understanding your playing field, as very often our own bias obscures insights that we would miss without going through the thought process in a systematic way.
 Set aside some time for a brainstorm and write down your user avatar and pain points.
-You can even stick them on the wall if you're into that kind of thing.
+You can even stick them on the wall if you’re into that kind of thing.

 3. The first 100 users